Note to reader

 - The process whereby a consolidated shipment is divided into individual shipments consigned to various consignees.

-- A Commercial function in which all carriers and freight forwarders send advance commercial information about their shipments electronically to the Canada Border Services Agency (CBSA).
+- A commercial function in which all carriers and freight forwarders electronically transmit Advance Commercial Information (ACI) about their shipments to the CBSA.

-- The port of entry in Canada where a commercial conveyance arrives from a foreign country.
+- The port of entry in Canada where a commercial conveyance first arrives from a foreign country.

 - A person who, on behalf of one or more owners, importers, shippers or consignees of goods, causes specified goods to be transported by one or more carriers.